mkls/synchronous-mock-promise/README.md

     .catch(t.fail)
 ```

-Now if mockRequestMaker returns were to return a syncronous-mock-promise instead of a
+Now if mockRequestMaker were to return a syncronous-mock-promise instead of a
 regular one, our test could look like this:

 ```js